This article will run though all you need to know to start shooting with an anamorphic lens. The word itself comes from Greek, meaning ‘formed again’.

 The anamorphic lens flare is one of their most noticeable characteristics.
 All lenses are open to light flaring, but anamorphic do it bigger and better.
 This is down to the number of elements in the lens.

-Anamorphic images need a stretch out when decompressed.
-All those internal reflections between elements barrel together to form balls of light.
+If you’re shooting anamorphic images, you’ll need to stretch them out when decompressed.
+All those internal reflections between lens elements barrel together to form balls of light.

 Any spherical or circular flare now becomes a sharp horizontal line.
 This is parallel to the anamorphic axis.